 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 I only recommend products I use now, have used in the past, or would use if there was a business need.

-Growing Instagram followers organically is very rewarding, in the short term as well as in the long term.
-It really does pay off to keep things real and to not try and game the system, so you can get more genuine engagement on your account.
+Growing Instagram followers organically is very rewarding, as it gets you the best results in the long term.
+It really pays off to keep your account genuine and not to try and game the system, leading to a larger and more engaged audience.